 Though it’s extremely rewarding (earning money, doing your passion, ensuing creativity, recognition, accolades), it’s not all peaches and creams.
 Behind all of these shiny, shimmering, splendid lies blood, sweat, tears and guilt.
 Yes, guilt.
-“Am I not giving enough time for the kids, the business?”
-I know because this has gone deep in me numerous times!
+“Am I not giving enough time for the kids? the business?”
+I know it because this has gone deep for me numerous times!

 Get organized & balance your time.
 Set goals for family and for business.
 Envision what exactly do you want in life; do you want to be a mother and also owning a business?
 Go for it.
 Follow through with your goals.
 Sheryl Sandberg, Facebook’s COO, points out in her book Lean In, women need to approach their goals rather than pulling away; take that leap of faith.
 Also, when it’s time for the family, it should be family; when it’s for the business, then it is.
-I’m typically out around lunch time to take care of the business and be back home at night; I make sure that I take care of Saehee’s morning stuff and play/bond with her before bed time.
+I’m typically out around lunchtime to take care of the business and be back home at night; I make sure that I take care of Saehee’s (my daughter) morning stuff and play/bond with her before bedtime.
 It likewise helps waking up earlier in the morning than she does so I can have time to review goals for the day and set my self in the right track— ready to take on and make the day, my day.
-Haha!

 Career moms are heroes among us who wear many hats.
-Whether they answer to the call, “mommy” or “boss”, they are constantly on the go.
-Personally, I take pride of this path that I took because at the end of the day, I look back and say, ” I wouldn’t have changed my life for a second”.
+Whether they answer the call, “mommy” or “boss”, they are constantly on the go.
+Personally, I take pride in this path that I took because, at the end of the day, I look back and say, ” I wouldn’t have changed my life for a second”.
 Makes it all worth it!